New ultrasound technique reveals how your brain moves as you age

 Summary

-This study tested a new ultrasound technique called Fast Cerebral Pulsatility Imaging (FCPI) to measure tiny brain movements in healthy adults aged 18 and older.
-Researchers aimed to see how these brain pulsations change from young adulthood to old age.
-The study involved 53 participants and used MRI for comparison.
-Results may help understand normal brain aging and set a baseline for future studies.
+This study tested a new ultrasound method called Fast Cerebral Pulsatility Imaging (FCPI) to measure tiny brain movements in healthy adults aged 18 and older.
+Researchers aimed to see how these movements change from young adulthood to old age.
+The study involved 53 participants and used MRI scans for comparison.
+Results will help understand normal brain aging.

 Disclaimer